The Control Spectrum: 8 AI Orchestration Patterns from Full Control to Full Autonomy

 Pros

-- Add custom pre/post processing per agent
+- Custom pre/post processing per agent

-- Better isolation and independent scaling
+- Independent deployment and scaling

 Cons

-- Most complex to set up
+- Most complex to build

 - More infrastructure to manage